-St. Anne's Residential Services Group U is a designated centre operated by the Avista CLG.
-The centre provides a community residential service to a maximum of eight for adults with a disability.
-The centre is located in an urban area in Co.
-Tipperary close to local amenities such as pubs, hotels, cafes, shops and banks.
-The centre comprises of two detached four bedroom bungalows which are a short distance from another.
-The houses consist of a open planned kitchen/dining room/sitting room, small sitting room, four bedrooms, a staff sleep over room and a shared bathroom.
-The staff team consists of social care workers, care assistants and a community nurse.
+St. Anne's Residential Services Group V is a designated centre operated by Avista CLG.
+The designated centre provides a community residential service to a maximum of eight adults with a disability.
+The centre comprises of two purpose-built detached bungalows.
+The two houses are located in close proximity to each other in an urban area in County Tipperary close to local amenities such as pubs, hotels, cafes, shops and local clubs.
+Each house comprises of a large open plan sitting room/dining area and kitchen, sitting room, utility room, four en-suite individual bedrooms and one shared bathroom.
+There are garden areas provided for the residents to avail of as they wish.
+The staff team consists of clinical nurse managers, staff nurses, social care workers and care assistants.
 The staff team are supported by a person in charge.